 Localized types of scleroderma affect the skin and related tissues, and sometimes the muscle below.
 Internal organs are not affected.
 Localized scleroderma can never progress to the systemic type of the disease.
-Localized types can improve over time, but the skin changes occuring when the disease is active can be permanent.
+Localized types can improve over time, but the skin changes that occur when the disease is active can be permanent.
 It can be serious and disabling.
-Two types exist: Morphea and Linear.
+There are two types of localized scleroderma: Morphea and Linear.

-Reddish patches of skin that thicken into firm oval-shaped areas are distinctive of the morphea type of localized scleroderma (eMedicine photo).
-The center of the patches are ivory, with violet borders that can occur on the:
+Reddish patches of skin that thicken into firm oval-shaped areas are distinctive of the morphea type of localized scleroderma.
+The center of the patches are ivory, with violet borders.
+The patches can occur on the:

 The patches typically sweat little and have little hair growth.
-Morphea too can be localized (limited to one or several patches, ranging from half-inch to 12 inches in diameter) or generalized (skin patches are hard and dark and spread over larger areas of the body.)
-Morphea generally fades out in 3 to 5 years but people can have dark skin patches and sometimes, though rare, muscle weakness can remain.
+Morphea can be localized (limited to one or several patches, ranging from half-inch to 12 inches in diameter) or generalized (skin patches are hard and dark and spread over larger areas of the body.)
+Morphea generally fades out in 3 to 5 years but people can have dark skin patches and, though rare, muscle weakness which remains.

-A distinctive single line or band (eMedicine photo) of thickened and/or abnormally colored skin.
+A distinctive single line or band of thickened, abnormally colored skin typically characterizes the linear type of localized scleroderma.
 The line typically runs down an arm or leg but can run down the forehead.

-People with systemic sclerosis often have symptoms of all of the following which are known as CREST:
+People with systemic sclerosis often have symptoms of all of the following, known as CREST:

 - Calcinosis (formation of calcium deposits in the connective tissue)

-- Raynaud's phenomenon (small blood vessels of hands and/or feet contract in response to cold or anxiety.
+- Raynaud's phenomenon (small blood vessels of hands or feet contract in response to cold or anxiety.
 Hands or feet turn white, cold, then blue)

-- Esophageal dysfunction (impaired function of esophagus occuring when smooth muscles in the esophagus lose normal movement)
+- Esophageal dysfunction (impaired function of esophagus occurs when smooth muscles in the esophagus lose normal movement)

 - Sclerodactyly (thick and tight skin on fingers resulting from deposits of excess collagen within skin layers)